 PVC Plastic Cards Printing

-- Offset printed = Photo quality - Has a lot of limitations with
+- Digital Offset Printing = Photo quality - Has a lot of limitations with

-- Solid card = A good example would be a credit card, - but its hardness may cause it to break if bent.
+- Solid card = A good example would be a credit card.

 - UV coating = Multiple finishes are available to meet the needs of your